mtth/azkaban/doc/quickstart.rst

 * `azkaban run [options] WORKFLOW [JOB ...]`

-  Launch (asynchronously) an entire workflow or specific jobs in a given workflow.
+  Launch a workflow (asynchronously).
+By default the entire workflow will be run, but you can specify specific jobs to only run those.
 This command will print the corresponding execution's URL to standard out.

 * `azkaban upload [options] ZIP`

-  Upload an existing project zip archive.
+  Upload an existing project zip archive to the Azkaban server.

+* `azkaban schedule [options] (-d DATE) (-t TIME) [-s SPAN]`

+  Schedule a workflow to be run on a particular day and time.
+An optional span argument can also be specified to enable recurring runs.

 * `azkaban log [options] EXECUTION [JOB]`

-  View execution logs.
+  View execution logs for a workflow or single job.
 If the execution is still running, the command will return on completion.

 The second require a project configuration file (cf. `building projects`_):